lgibson212/presentations/week3.md

 # Explain and provide an example of the average case and worst case time complexity for insertion and deletion in a hash table.

-an associative array... a python dictionary is a hash table.
+an associative array...

-Key:Value pairs
+a hash table is a specific way to implement a python dictionary, can also implement sets.

+Key:Value pairs.
+Index Key : Data pairs.

-Thus, it becomes a data structure in which insertion and search operations are very fast irrespective of the size of the data.
-Hash Table uses an array as a storage medium and uses hash technique to generate an index where an element is to be inserted or is to be located from.
+A data structure in which insertion and search operations are very fast irrespective of the size of the data.
+Hash Table uses an array as a storage medium and uses a Hash Function to generate an index where an element is to be located from.
+You can then insert or delete the element.

 Hashing is a technique to convert a range of key values into a range of indexes of an array.
-(It usually involves a modulo function)

 This allows us to search for key values in constant, O(1), time.
 We simply use the hash function to compute the slot name for the item and then check the hash table to see if it is present.
 A constant amount of time is required to compute the hash value and then index the hash table at that location.
 If everything is where it should be, we have found a constant time search algorithm.